Valentine's Day with Jack and Gabe

 He couldn’t find cookie cutters, so he took a butter knife and cut the hearts freeform.
 Gabe could probably do that blindfolded and create perfectly symmetrical hearts.
 Hopefully, Jack’s would pass for artistic.

 The cookies in the photo were brightly colored.
 He dug into the back of the spice cabinet, searching for food coloring.
 Gabe preferred to tint things using natural flavors and colors when possible, but Jack didn’t have the knowledge to do that or the time to look it up, so food coloring would have to do.
-They’d used it at Christmas, so it had to be in there somewhere.
+They’d used it at Christmas, so the bottles had to be in there somewhere.

 The scent of something… odd… hit him.
 What was that?
 It smelled like… crayons?
 Frowning, sniffing harder, he turned away from his search of the cabinet.
 Cookies shouldn’t smell like that…